Medium-Term Management Plan

 By combining our individualized teaching knowhow with the online English conversation technology developed by Benesse, we will establish a method of approaching four new English language skills to guide students until they take qualification exams.

-We meanwhile plan to introduce online English conversation lessons at all schools during FY2018.
+We launched online English conversation services in all classrooms in November 2018.
 In addition, efforts are underway to utilize the Benesse Group's synergies for creating courses with an eye toward the amended school curriculum guidelines coming in 2020.